urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

 Heap memory
   Part of the memory that holds reference values (like objects and arrays)

+Number abstract class
+  Is the superclass of platform classes representing numeric values that are convertible to the primitive types
+    byte, double, float, int, long, and short
+  It's extended by Byte, Double, Float, Integer, Long and Short Methods
+    int intValue()
+    long longValue()
+    float floatValue()
+    double doubleValue()
+    byte byteValue()
+    short shortValue()

+Primitive casting
+  Widening conversion
+    Happens when the value of a variable is passed to another variable which can hold a bigger value than the original variable
+    Are performed automatically by the Java compiler and don't require explicit cast Examples
+      byte to short, int, long, float, or double short to int, long, float, or double char to int, long, float, or double int to long, float, or double
+      long to float or double
+      float to double
+  Narrowing conversion
+    Happens when the value of a variable is passed to another variable which can hold a smaller value than the original variable
+    Can lead to results as MAX_VALUE, MIN_VALUE, data loss, precision loss, truncation or even sign changes Always requires an explicit cast
+    Examples
+      double to float, long, int, char, short, or byte long to int, char, short, or byte int to char, short, or byte

 Integer Pool
   Caches integer values between -128 and 127 (inclusive).
   When an integer within this range is created using autoboxing or the valueOf() method,